marcelojsilva/chat-copilot/scripts/deploy/README.md

       3. Set _Who can consent_ to _Admins and users_

-      4. Set _Admin consent display name_ and _User consent display name_ to `Access Chat Copilot as a user`
+      4. Set _Admin consent display name_ and _User consent display name_ to `Access Chat AI as a user`

-      5. Set _Admin consent description_ and _User consent description_ to `Allows the accesses to the Chat Copilot web API as a user`
+      5. Set _Admin consent description_ and _User consent description_ to `Allows the accesses to the Chat AI web API as a user`

    4. Add the web app frontend as an authorized client application